Scottish country dance: Modern

 Modern SCD has evolved considerably from the early 18th century, with the constant devising of new dances, new concepts, informal variations and entirely new ideas appearing.
-As a pursuit, Scottish country dancing is no longer confined to Scotland.
-Active communities can be found throughout the world – in the rest of Britain, continental Europe, Canada, and the US as well as Australia, New Zealand and Japan, with occasional groups in places as diverse as Russia, South Africa, Argentina, and Hong Kong.
+Scottish country dancing is no longer confined to Scotland.
+Active communities can be found throughout the world – in the rest of Britain, continental Europe, Canada, and the US as well as Australia, New Zealand and Japan, with occasional groups in Russia, South Africa, Argentina, and Hong Kong.

 Gay and lesbian Scottish country dancing groups, first being organised in London and now in Manchester and Edinburgh aptly named The Gay Gordons offer same-sex Scottish country dancing.
 The London group has adopted the use of the terms "leader" and "follower" instead of "man" and "lady" (terms borrowed from swing dance).

 Scottish country dancing is now recognised as a valuable activity for maintaining health and fitness.
 Researchers at the University of Strathclyde in August 2010 made a study of seventy women between the ages of 60 and 85 years; half were Scottish country dancers and the remainder participated in other physical activities such as swimming, walking, golf and keep fit classes.
 The women were assessed on their strength, stamina, flexibility and balance.
 They all compared favourably with average fitness levels for women in their age range, but the Scottish country dancers were shown to have more agility, stronger legs and to be able to walk more briskly than people who took part in other forms of exercise.

 In Scotland, SCD is very common at both urban and rural ceilidh events.
 These are often informal, energetic, noisy events and the dancing is unrefined – also being aimed at beginners or at least those with very limited skills.
 Ceilidh dance events may present only a very small set of well known dances (particularly in urban settings).
 In these situations, there may be few other traditionally 'Scottish' or Gaelic features beyond the music and dance.
-(In some communities, SCD and other, the 'ceilidh' is not a dance party, but more of a 'talent show' or 'slam' where guests may present poems, songs, or skits for the enjoyment of all.)
+In some contexts, SCD and other, a 'ceilidh' is not a dance party, but more of a 'talent show' or 'slam' where guests may present poems, songs, or skits for the enjoyment of all.